 Research, be it data, quantitative or qualitative, is imperative to any economics degree.

-For most, a search engine will be the place to start, a quick search may provide a few resources but they're not always the most reliable.
+For most, a search engine will be the place to start, a quick search may provide a few resources but they’re not always the most reliable.
 How do you check the reliability?
-Our guide to using the internet for research could be very handy.

-With this in mind we have provided a few handy links.
+With this in mind, we have provided a few handy links.
 These links are not directly to the resource but are organisations that have compiled online resources for economics.
 They should prove to be very, very useful.

 Economic Data